-The United Kingdom is the home to some of the best universities in the world.
+The United Kingdom is home to some of the world’s best universities.
 Because of this, students from all over the world come to study at UK universities.
 Most international students are excited about a new adventure and being in a new country.
 However, moving to a new country can also be overwhelming.
 It’s normal to be a little concerned about your safety and wellbeing.

 While there’s no real cause for concern, it’s always better to be safe than sorry.
 Keep the following tips on how to stay safe at university in mind so you can feel more comfortable in your new environment.

 Don’t have much time to read?
 Watch this short video instead–

 How to Stay Safe at University in the UK

 Generally, you don’t need to be worried about your safety when studying at a university in the UK.
 The UK is a fairly peaceful nation and ranked 33 on the Global Peace Index 2021.
 This is a comprehensive list of 163 countries.

 While you’ll likely be safe on campus, it’s still a good idea to be careful when in the city.
 This is especially true if you’re moving to a large city like London and Manchester.
 Keep these safety tips in mind so that your university experience in the UK can be a great one.

 The best safety tip we can give you is always take care of your valuables and important documents.
 Your passport and official paperwork contain sensitive information that you must protect.
 Instead of leaving these lying around, store them in a safe place.
 Other important cards like your Student ID card should be kept on you at all times.